 What tips do you recommend?

 We highly recommend finding everyone in your party a mask that they deem comfortable.
-Their are many kinds, like the scarf-style neck gaiter, disposable medical masks, and the reusable ear loop style.
 We wrote an article on our experience wearing a mask all day at a theme park, which you can read about here.